The Phil Silvers Show: Finale

 In the series finale, "Weekend Colonel", Bilko discovers a short-order cook named Charlie Clusterman who is the exact double of Colonel Hall.
 Bilko hires the cook to impersonate the colonel, so he can cheat the other officers in a bogus charity effort.
-The real Colonel Hall learns of the scam, and Bilko, Henshaw, and Barbella end up being locked away in the guardhouse.
+The real Colonel Hall learns of the scam, and Bilko, Henshaw, and Barbella end up being locked in the guardhouse.
 As Colonel Hall looks at his prisoners on a newly installed closed-circuit TV system, he quips: "It's a wonderful show, and as long as I'm the sponsor, it will never be cancelled."
 The camera cuts to Bilko and his henchmen finally behind bars.
 Bilko waves to the camera and says, "Th-th-that's all, folks!"